piyushmaheshwari65/fundplus/README.md

 # fundplus
 A Blockchain powered cross platform app to help you donate and receive donations seamlessly through complete transparency.
+Soon we will be building it on binance smart chain